Buttermilk Herb Rolls

 - Turn dough onto a lightly floured board and knead, adding flour as needed, until dough is smooth and only slightly tacky to the touch.

 - Place dough in a greased bowl, cover, and let rise until doubled.
-Grease a muffin tin.
+Grease a 12-cup muffin tin.

-- Preheat oven to 375°F and bake rolls for 20 minutes, until golden brown.
+- Bake rolls for 18-20 minutes, until golden brown.

 Recommended Products